 One of the best hockey fights of all time is almost certainly the best goalie fight in NHL history.
 It took place in the third period, just over seven minutes from the end of the game.
 Roy had already received penalties in the first period for elbowing and unsportsmanlike conduct, but he came out of his crease to confront the Red Wings goaltender.

-It’s easy to skip the fights that led up to the goalie skirmish, as watching goaltenders fight is often more exciting than any normal fight.
+Somehow, watching goaltenders fight is often more exciting than any normal fight.
 What made this one iconic was both players squaring off and trading blows at a phenomenal rate.
 If we had to judge the exchange like a boxing match, you could easily give the win to Roy, who got Osgood’s jersey over his head and restricted his use of the right hand.
 However, Osgood has his moments too.
-Taking Roy onto his knee towards the end of the exchange and then finally flooring the Avalanche goaltender by the advertisement board.
+Taking Roy onto his knees towards the end of the exchange before finally flooring the Avalanche goaltender by the advertisement board.

 5. Montreal Canadiens Vs Boston Bruins 1970: Guy Lapointe and Wayne Cashman